The romantic version of Tunisian Jewish life is easy to tell.

 Djerba is exceptional because the community still exists

-Britannica's entry on Jerba notes that the island still contains part of what was once a significant Jewish community, one of the oldest in the world.
+Britannica's entry on Jerba notes that the island still contains part of what was once a large Jewish community, one of the oldest in the world.
 JTA's 2017 reporting from Djerba described a dwindling but active congregation that continued to hold fast to old rituals, local trades, and daily interaction with Muslim neighbors.

-That survival is already remarkable.
+That survival is already unusual.

 Coexistence there is practical, not utopian

 The 2017 JTA piece is useful because it avoids fantasy.
-It reports on real positive interaction with Muslim neighbors and on the ways daily life still shows centuries of overlap, from clothing trades to cooking.
+It reports on documented positive interaction with Muslim neighbors and on the ways daily life still shows centuries of overlap, from clothing trades to cooking.
 That kind of coexistence is grounded in habit and place, not in slogans.

 This is the central truth.
 Djerba offers evidence of coexistence, but coexistence under pressure.